 Personnel specialists handle specialized HR work — areas like benefits, compensation, recruitment, or employee relations — depending on where they sit.

-A typical day involves focused work in a specialty area — processing benefits enrollments, coordinating recruitment activities, or handling employee relations cases.
-Documentation runs throughout.
+Workdays involve focused work in a specialty area — processing benefits enrollments, coordinating recruitment activities, or handling employee relations cases.
+Documentation runs throughout, and the documentation requirements in HR specialties are often regulatory rather than just internal.

 Collaboration involves employees, managers, vendors, and other HR staff.
-What's harder than expected is the regulatory dimension — HR specialty areas have detailed legal requirements.
+What's harder than expected is the regulatory dimension — HR specialty areas have detailed legal requirements (ERISA for benefits, FLSA for compensation, EEOC for recruitment), and missteps create real legal exposure.

 Where this role sits in the broader career landscape — and where it can take you.